 Egg-cellent Easter Fun

-Finaghy and Ormeau libraries have organised a number of events for children over the Easter holiday.
+Woodstock, Ballyhackamore, Holywood Arches and Tullycarnet Libraries have organised a number of events for children.
 All these events are free and children are welcome to join in these Easter library celebrations.

-Easter Storytime & Craft session - will be held on Tuesday, April 19 from 3.30pm - 4.30pm.
-This event is suitable for children age 4-8 years.
-Places must be pre-booked.
+Easter Crafts and Storytime – will be held on Friday April 15 from 3:30pm - 4:45pm.
+This is suitable for children age 3 – 8 years.
+Places must be prep-booked.

 Zip wire challenge